 Invite one or two of your child’s favorite friends for a picnic.
 Make a deal that after their picnic and playtime is over, they need to spend an hour quietly reading on the blanket and then you will treat them to an ice cream sundae!

+This summer, help your child embark on extraordinary literary journeys through the power of books.
 There are many creative ways to get your child to read.
 As long as you do not make it appear as though it is homework or a chore, they should be more than willing to cooperate.
 If you let them participate and choose how they want to incorporate reading into their summer without dictating, things should go smoothly.